Text annotation: prepare NLP and LLM data

 How does text annotation contribute to the improvement of natural language processing (NLP) models?

 Text annotation plays a fundamental role in improving natural language processing (NLP) models by providing rich and structured training data.
+High-quality text annotations are essential for training effective NLP models, as they help capture the nuances and complexities of human language.
 NLP models, who seek to understand, generate, and analyze human language, rely heavily on these annotations to learn the complex relationships between words, sentences, and their meanings.

 Here are some specific ways in which text annotation contributes to the training and development of AIs: